nitha2001/Homographic_Projection/README.md

 ## Overview
-This project implements the techniques of projective geometry and homographies to project the Penn Engineering logo onto video frames of a football match.
+This project demonstrates the application of projective geometry and homographies to project the Penn Engineering logo onto video frames of a football match.
+Using Python and libraries such as NumPy and OpenCV, the homography is computed to accurately map the logo to the goal's perspective.
+The results showcase the effectiveness of these techniques in achieving realistic image projections in dynamic scenes.

 ## Contents
 - `project_logo.py`: Main script for logo projection.